-20 Ideas on How to Dye Sensory Materials for Messy Play
+How to Dye Sensory Materials for Messy Play – 20 ideas

 We can dye all kinds of household materials to offer our child.
 Pasta, beans, salt, sand, egg shells, paper and more can be coloured for use in messy play.
-SEND blogger And Next Comes L has a great guide to dyeing sensory materials, and links to a number of recipes.
+Autism and Hyperlexia blog And Next Comes L has a great guide to dyeing sensory materials, and links to a number of recipes.
 We have replicated these below.

 As ever, when engaging in messy play, be sure to have a bowl of water, a towel and/or wipes to hand so our child can clean their hands as soon as they want or need to.